lammps/lammps/doc/src/fix_deform.rst

 run.
 Orthogonal simulation boxes have 3 adjustable parameters (x,y,z).
 Triclinic (non-orthogonal) simulation boxes have 6 adjustable parameters (x,y,z,xy,xz,yz).
 Any or all of them can be adjusted independently and simultaneously by this command.
+For additional pressure-based controls, see
+:doc:`fix deform/pressure <fix_deform_pressure>`.

 This fix can be used to perform non-equilibrium MD (NEMD) simulations of a continuously strained system.
 See the :doc:`fix nvt/sllod <fix_nvt_sllod>` and :doc:`compute temp/deform <compute_temp_deform>` commands for more details.
 Note